Codexshaper/docs/framework/Widgets/special-elements/social-share.md

 # Social Share

-This widget allows you to create and customizeable **Social Share Icon** of with Title.
+This widget allows you to create and customizable **Social Share Icon** of with Title.
 Navigate to the page you want to edit and open it in **Elementor edit mode**.
 Find the **CMF Social Share** in the Elementor panel.
 Drag and drop it into the desired section of your page.

 ## Customize the Content